 The Augmented Dickey Fuller or ADF Test of stationarity is a unit root based test.
 It attempts to overcome the shortcomings of the original Dickey Fuller test.
-The Dickey Fuller test equation was often observed to suffer from autocorrelated error terms.
+Researchers often observed that the Dickey Fuller test equation suffers from autocorrelated error terms.
 As a result, Dickey and Fuller augmented their equation to address this problem.
-This updated version is known as the Augmented Dickey Fuller or ADF test.
+Hence, this updated version is known as the Augmented Dickey Fuller or ADF test.

 ADF test equation

 Dickey and Fuller amended their equation to remove the autocorrelation of error terms.
-They augmented their model to include autoregressive terms of the dependent variable (∆Yt) as follows:
+As a result, they augmented their model to include autoregressive terms of the dependent variable (∆Yt) as follows:

 The error term μt in this augmented model is a white noise error term and is not autocorrelated.

 The remaining procedure is the same as the original Dickey-Fuller regression.
 The null hypothesis of α=0 is tested against the alternate hypothesis of α<0 using the Tau statistic.
-It is estimated with the same formula as before.
+Moreover, it is estimated with the same formula as before.

 Similar to the original Dickey Fuller test, the coefficient “α” should be negative and significant for the time series to be stationary.